 The County of Warren maintains insurance policies which cover the Commission for general and property liability as well.
-The Commission is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and benefits through the New Jersey State Health Benefits Plan.
+The Commission is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters and health benefits are provided to employees through the New Jersey State Health Benefits Plan.